omvatten/qdiv/docs/_build/html/_sources/index.rst.txt

 Welcome to qdiv's documentation!
 ================================
-qdiv is a python package for analyzing results from rRNA gene amplicon sequencing or similar data.
+qdiv is a Python package for analyzing results from rRNA gene amplicon sequencing or similar data.

 With qdiv you can subset and rarefy the data, generate a consensus table based on several count tables, calculate alpha- and beta diversity indices (focusing on Hill-based indices),